LOVE MEANS A LOT IN TENNIS

 A beginning program designed to introduce young players to the game of tennis in a fun and exciting format!
 Drills and games are combined to help develop hand-eye coordination and balance while learning the basic strokes of tennis.
 The red balls bounce lower and travel less distance which allows the child to have proper swing technique with the ball bouncing into their comfort zones.
 The court is smaller - 36'x 8' and the net is 3" lower.
 Students use racquet sizes up to 23".

-The High School clinic is for high school age players from beginner to advance levels.
+The Yellow Ball clinic is for players who have progressed through our 12U clinics or are high school age and want to improve their game.
+This clinic is suitable for middle school players who are getting into tournaments, as well as high players who are working their way up through their high school teams.
+We will also have a court set aside for all our players new to the game.
 Players new to the game will focus on developing the different strokes and their ability to rally with other players.
 The more advanced players will work on improving their strokes through drills and learn to hit with spin.
 Players will learn proper serve technique for both the first and second serve.
 As players advance they will learn more about the physical and mental side of the game through more intense drilling, conditioning and competitive point play.
 Players will leave feeling prepared for tournament play or high school tennis.

 Match play is offered on Saturday afternoon for players signed up for our clinics.
 It is a great way for players to get match experience.
 Read more about Match Play below.

-Penn Oaks has an academy level program for ages 10+.
-Contact Penn Oaks and talk to one of our pros - Jonathan Hodess, Joel Irwin or Chris Louis - to learn more about our academy programs.
+Penn Oaks has an advanced level programs for ages 10+.
+Contact Penn Oaks and talk to one of our pros - Jonathan Hodess, Chris Louis or Sal DiBenedetto- to learn more about our advanced tennis programs.

-The tennis academy program is based on a detail oriented approach to the game.
+The High Performance clinic is based on a detail oriented approach to the game.
 Using a progression style teaching method, specific stroke fundamentals will be constantly emphasized.
 Shot selection and recognition of offense vs. defense, based on court positioning, contact point, and opponent’s court positioning will be discussed in length.
 Serve and return will be a major focus, specifically using the serve to set up the first offensive ball of the rally, and learning the appropriate patterns consistent with play at a national level.
+The program includes off the court fitness training.

 Although many of the concepts discussed here apply to all tennis players our teaching will be customized to each player’s strengths and weaknesses.
-This page outlines some of the benefits you will receive as a Penn Oaks Tennis Academy student.
+This page outlines some of the benefits you will receive as a Penn Oaks Advanced clinic student.

 Benefits of the program: